Mario and Sonic at the Olympic Games – Bloggers’ Event

 Mario and Sonic at the Olympic Games, this is Sega’s latest game for the Nintendo Wii – what can I say about Mario and Sonic appearing together for the first time in a game?
 I liked it!

-I played it at a recent bloggers’ preview event which was similar in style to the Sega Rally Preview Event that I attended a few months ago, however this time round got to visit Nintendo’s “Wii Flat”, which is as the name suggests, a flat in Central London fully kitted out with Nintendo Wii’s!
+I played it at a recent bloggers’ preview event which was similar in style to the Sega Rally Preview Event that I attended a few months ago, however this time around I got to visit Nintendo’s “Wii Flat”, which is as the name suggests, a flat in Central London fully kitted out with Nintendo Wii’s!

 This was actually the first time I’ve played on a Nintendo Wii, so obviously I’ve got no other frame of reference for Wii games.
-However, playing Mario and Sonic at the Olympic Games from the perspective of a complete novice to this style of gaming was a rather interesting experience and I did get a feel from talking with the other gamers there of how this compares to other Wii games, this is apparently along the lines of Wii Sports, but with more events and better controls.
+However, playing Mario and Sonic at the Olympic Games from the perspective of a complete novice to this style of gaming was a rather interesting experience and I did get an idea from talking with the other gamers there of how this compares to other Wii games, this is apparently along the lines of Wii Sports, but with more events and better controls.

-The game itself is a tie-in with next year’s Beijing Olympics and as such it had to accurately represent all the details of the stadiums, the actual Olympic events and also include the world records etc. Therefore in that sense, there’s been quite a lot of work gone into the accuracy and realistic feel to certain aspects of this game – much more than any other Mario or Sonic has done in the past, no doubt about that – but then realism was never really an issue for their past games!
+The game itself is a tie-in with next year’s Beijing Olympics and as such, it had to accurately represent all the details of the stadiums, the actual Olympic events and also include the world records etc. Therefore in that sense, there’s been quite a lot of work gone into the accuracy and realistic feel to certain aspects of this game, much more than any other Mario or Sonic has done in the past, no doubt about that – but then realism was never really an issue for their past games!

 Mario and Sonic are obviously both playable characters in this game, as are a lot of their friends from each of their respective game worlds (7 from each in fact), choosing these different characters will have an effect on how well you do at the different events, for instance, Sonic obviously has lots of speed, whereas other characters have other high attributes such as skill.
 If playing as one of those characters isn’t for you, there is also the option of playing as your Mii character.